DataDog/integrations-core/mongo/README.md

 ## Setup
 ### Installation

-The MongoDB check is packaged with the Agent, so simply [install the Agent][1] on your MongoDB masters.
+The MongoDB check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your MongoDB masters.

 ### Configuration